 This indicator is a powerful part of our research KPI dashboard on top, as it will give you a direct insight into the celebrities, influencers, or public figures that your most valued consumers consider when thinking about (or interacting with) your brand.

 Displayed in a digestible bar chart-style format, this useful metric will not only give you a solid idea of how your brand messaging is perceived by consumers (depending on the type of celebrity they associate with your brand) but also guide you on which celebrities or influencers you should contact.

-By working with the right influencers in your niche, you will boost the impact and reach of your marketing campaigns significantly, improving your brand awareness in the process.
+By working with the right influencers in your niche, you will boost the impact and reach of your marketing campaigns significantly, improving your commercial awareness in the process.
 And this is the market research report KPI that will make it happen.

 2. Market Research Results On Customer Satisfaction

 Here we have some of the most important data a company should care about: their already-existing customers and their perception of the relationship they have with the brand.
 It is crucial when we know that it is 5 times more expensive to acquire a new consumer than to retain one.

 This is why tracking metrics like the customer effort score or the net promoter score (how likely are consumers to recommend your products and services) is essential, especially over time.
 You need to improve these scores to have happy customers who will always have a much bigger impact on their friends and relatives than any of your amazing ad campaigns.
 Looking at other satisfaction indicators like the quality, the pricing, and design, or the service they received is also a best practice: you want a global view of your performance when it comes to customer satisfaction metrics.

 Such research results reports are a great tool for managers who do not have much time and hence need to use them effectively.
 Thanks to these dashboards, they can control data for long-running projects at any time.